DevRedOWL/MinecraftSchematics/README.md

 ## General
 - To optimize schematic with complicated shape, you can create if from several selections
 - Do not forget to create a previev for schematic after uploading using `Schematic manager` in litematica menu
-- When schematic is loaded you can save required resources to file, using `Save to file` button in `Loaded schematics` menu, and then press the link to file in chat to open it instantly
+- When schematic is loaded you can save required resources to file, using `Material list` button button in `Loaded schematics` -> `Configure` menu, and then press the link to file in chat to open it instantly

 # Schematics
 ## Big iron farm